-Rural households are not any better off.
-A typical rural home without connections to the city S.W.M.S. (storm water management system) drains the Big “O” to a hole cut into the basement floor (sump pit).
-This sump pit services all the home’s required needs for lower level drainage.
-Floor drains, condensation pumps, water softeners, air conditioning drains and the entire weeping tile are discharged into this pit to be electronically pumped to a buried pipe exhausting to the ditch at the end of the lane way.
-Let’s not begin to talk about heavy March/April snow melts, when the power goes out to these folks.
+A typical rural home without connections to the city’s stormwater management system (SWMS) drains the “big O” to a hole cut into the basement floor, known as a sump pit.
+This sump pit services all the home’s required needs for lower-level drainage.
+Floor drains, condensation pumps, water softeners, air conditioning drains, and the entire weeping title are discharged into this pit.
+They are then electronically pumped to a buried pipe exhausting to the ditch at the end of the laneway.
+Let’s not begin to talk about heavy March and April snow melts when the power goes out for these folks.

 We can avoid these unhealthy situations if we isolate the moisture sources and remove opportunities for bacterial and fungal contamination.